geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 >
 > &mdash; [@geoffrich\_](https://twitter.com/geoffrich_/status/1381999698643275777) on April 13, 2021

 You can't really quantify a11y compliance with percentages&mdash;calling your app "80% accessible" is nonsensical.
 But I wanted to understand people's confidence.
-If I'm building my app in Svelte and I know Svelte has accessibility warnings, what do I think seeing no accessibility warnings means?
+If you're building your app in Svelte and you know Svelte has accessibility warnings, what do you think seeing no accessibility warnings means?
 And the results were surprising:

 1. Most (28.5% of respondents)
 2. Some (26.3%)
 3. All a11y issues (24%)
 4. Many (21.2%)

 Out of 300 respondents, over half (52%) thought Svelte would catch most or all a11y issues.
 Almost a quarter thought Svelte would catch all of them.
 And I don't think that's a correct perception.
-With all the examples above, it's clear that there's so much more to accessibility that Svelte won't warn you about.
+With my examples above, it's clear that there's so much more to accessibility that Svelte won't warn you about.

 Even beyond Svelte, automated accessibility checkers don't catch every issue.
 According to a11y experts WebAIM, only [25%-35% of accessibility errors](https://webaim.org/projects/million/#method) are detectable using any automated tooling, and the Svelte compiler is a subset of that.
 You're mistaken if you think using Svelte will mean you're warned about any accessibility issue.